Mickelson meltdown comes early -- with a 4-putt at US Open

 BROOKLINE, Mass.
 (AP) — All it took was about two cringeworthy minutes and four putts from 12 feet to bring the golf world back to this: No matter where he plays, or how much money he makes, Phil Mickelson can sometimes remind us — of us.

 He shot 8-over 78.
-He walked off the course tied for 145th in the 156-player field.
-About the only consolation was that his interaction with the crowd was mostly positive: Thumbs ups and some eye contact through the sunglasses from him and lots of “Go Phil,” and “Happy Birthday, Phil” from the stands.
+He finished the day tied for 144th in the 156-player field.
+About the only consolation was that his interaction with the crowd was mostly positive: Thumbs-ups and some eye contact through the sunglasses from him and lots of “Go Phil,” and “Happy Birthday, Phil” from the stands.
 He turned 52 on Thursday.

 The ultimate “Phil Being Phil” moment came on the sixth green.